minhnimble/learning-notes/books/effective-engineer.md

 * What steps has the company taken to ensure that team members continue to learn and grow?
 * What new things have team members learned recently?

 3. _Openness_.
 A growing organization isn't going to figure out the most effective product idea, engineering design, or organizational process on its first attempt.
 If it can continuously learn and adapt from past mistakes, however, then it stands a much better chance of success.
-That's more likely to happen if employees challenge each others' decisions and incorporate feedback into the future iterations.
-Look for a culture of curiosity, where everyone is encouraged to ask questions, coupled with a culture of openness, where feed- back and information is shared proactively.
+That's more likely to happen if employees challenge each others' decisions and incorporate feedback into future iterations.
+Look for a culture of curiosity, where everyone is encouraged to ask questions, coupled with a culture of openness, where feedback and information are shared proactively.
 Reflecting on failed projects, understanding what caused production outages, and reviewing the returns on different product investments all help the right lessons get internalized.

-Questions to consider
+Questions to consider:

 * Do employees know what priorities different teams are working on?
 * Do teams meet to reflect on whether product changes and feature launches were worth the effort?
 Do they conduct post-mortems after outages?
 * How is knowledge documented and shared across the company?